tefiros/cose-provenance/README.md

 3.2.
 Compilation

-Maven has been used as a construction system to handle dependencies
+Gradle has been used as a construction system to handle dependencies

 3.3.
 Execution